In my last few blog posts, I’ve been talking about what it means to use food as a mother.

 Want to learn more about attunement and emotional connection?

 If this post sparks a desire to learn more about this topic, here are some excellent resources where you can learn more about attunement, emotional connection, and secure attachment in romantic relationships, parent-child relationships, brain development, and more.

 There is so much powerful research, dialogue and study around these topics.

-Emotional connection and parenting – I highly recommend the work of Dr. Gordon Neufeld and the Neufeld Institute (this is where I have received my training), Lori Petro’s Teach through Love, and Hand in Hand Parenting.
+Emotional connection and parenting – I highly recommend the work of Dr. Gordon Neufeld and the Neufeld Institute (this is where I studied), Lori Petro’s Teach through Love, and Hand in Hand Parenting.

 Attachment, emotional connection and addiction – the work of Dr. Gabor Mate.
 Also see this video here and this article about Dr. Mate.
 Johann Hari says that the “answer to addiction is connection, not sobriety.”
 Learn more in his TED talk here.

 Emotional connection in romantic relationships – Dr. Sue Johnson’s Emotion Focused Therapy and her book, Hold Me Tight; Dr. Stan Tatkin’s work and his book Wired for Love.